semrush/intergalactic/website/docs/components/input-number/input-number-a11y.md

 @## Resources

-[A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-text-fields) describes core principles for the accessible inputs and textarea.
+- [A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-text-fields) describes core principles for the accessible inputs and textarea.
+- [Forms tutorial](https://www.w3.org/WAI/tutorials/forms/) from W3C helps you understand common methods for creating accessible forms.

 @## Other recommendations